What You Need to Know About Surprise Billing

 The state of Michigan also currently bans surprise billing for certain air ambulance services.

 On Dec.
-27, 2020, the Consolidated Appropriations Act (CAA) was signed into law and includes federal surprise billing provisions that are effective Jan.
+27, 2020, the Consolidated Appropriations Act (CAA) was signed into law and includes federal surprise billing provisions that went into effect on Jan.
 1, 2022.
 These provisions prohibit surprise billing nationwide for emergency services, some non-emergency services and air ambulance.

-We will also follow the federal law for fully insured plans and self-funded state or local government plans starting Jan.
-1, but these plans will still follow the state law for provider payment rates and arbitration procedures.
+As of Jan, 1, 2022, Blue Cross is handling claims according to the federal law for self-funded ERISA plans, grandfathered plans and federal health plans.
+We’re also following the federal law for fully insured plans and self-funded state or local government plans.
+However, these plans will still follow the state law for professional provider payment rates and arbitration procedures.

 The surprise billing law protects our members from these types of unexpected bills and helps curb health care costs.
 Blue Cross continues to maintain the broadest network of providers in Michigan and ensure access to high-quality, in-network care across the country through the Blue Cross and Blue Shield Association.